cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 - Download the CDAP Standalone Virtual Machine (*Standalone VM*) at `<http://cask.co/downloads>`__.
 - Import the downloaded ``.ova`` file into either the VirtualBox or VMWare Player.

-The CDAP Standalone Virtual Machine is configured with the recommended settings for CDAP:
+The CDAP Standalone Virtual Machine is configured with the recommended settings for Standalone CDAP:

 - 4 GB of RAM
 - Ubuntu Desktop Linux